 The shoes are now in Tualatin and are expected to be delivered today, Jan.

 23, TWENTY FIVE friggin days after they were accepted by FedEx!
 I'm demanding a refund from FedEx, and if I don't get it, I'm taking them to small claims court.

-Review about: Fedex Smartpost Delivery Service.
+Product or Service Mentioned: Fedex Smartpost Delivery Service.